Every Consulting Firm Needs a Discovery Service

 There are many advantages to the discovery service for consultancies and consulting leaders:

-- Deep understanding: It is crucial to understand the business’s motives, vision, challenges, specific roadblocks, and historical data to grasp the AS/IS of the client fully.
+- Deep client understanding: It is crucial to understand the business’s motives, vision, challenges, specific roadblocks, and historical data to grasp the AS/IS of the client fully.
 The discovery will provide an intimate look into the client’s company and the pressing problem that must be solved.

 The advantages of discovery: the client’s perspective